 The best part of this part of 207th Street is the local street cart vendors selling everything from Pastelitos (a kind of empanada) to fresh mango juice and shaved ice all for around a dollar.
 It is a nice way to have a reasonable to go meal while you are walking around.
 One restaurant for delicious Pastelitos is El Lina at 500 207th Street.
 Their fillings are generous and the service is very friendly.
 It is one of the many restaurants that line the ‘restaurant mile’ on 207th Street.
 From the subway station to Broadway, it is interesting to look at the menus and peak in the windows of the many shops and dining establishments that line both sides of the street.

 This vibrant section of the neighborhood hustled every day that I visited it and the subway stop is always busy.
 If you are looking for tourist spots and excitement, it’s not for you.
 If you want a true experience in Dominican culture and food, a trip to this part of Inwood is for you.
+It is not just the restaurants and shops that make the neighborhood, it is the interaction of the people in the neighborhood, the music, the conversations and debates and the overall life of the streets that make this neighborhood a neighborhood.

 Places to Visit: